AdobeDocs/analytics-2.0-apis/data-repair.md

 The Data Repair API Beta currently supports the following actions:

 * Deleting Activity Map data
+* Deleting Custom Traffic (prop) data
+* Deleting Custom Conversion (eVar) data

 The Data Repair API returns:

 * The Server Call volume estimate for the data repair job
 * The job id
 * The status of a submitted job id
 * A list of all data repair jobs for a report suite

-> WARNING: Use of the Data Repair API permanently deletes existing Adobe Analytics data.
-> We recommend a careful approach to executing the repair to minimize accidental deletion.
-> Read through this document before using the Data Repair API.
+>WARNING: Use of the Data Repair API permanently deletes existing Adobe Analytics data.
+We recommend a careful approach to executing the repair to minimize accidental deletion.
+Read through this document before using the Data Repair API.

 ## Data Repair API Beta Requirements